-13. WAIVER
+XIII.
+WAIVER

 The City's failure to act with respect to a breach by the Participant does not waive its right to act with respect to subsequent or similar breaches.
-Failure of the City to exercise or enforce any right or provision shall not constitute a waiver of such right or provision.
+Failure of the City to exercise or enforce any right or provision shall not constitute a waiver of such right or provision

-14. ENTIRE AGREEMENT
+XIV.
+ENTIRE AGREEMENT

-This Agreement along with attachments and/or Exhibits shall constitute the entire Agreement between City and Participant; for the use of funds received under this Agreement and it supersedes all prior or contemporaneous communications and proposals, whether electronic, oral, or written between the City and the Participant with respect to this Agreement.
+This Agreement along with attachments shall constitute the entire Agreement between City and Participant; for the use of funds received under this Agreement and it supersedes all prior or contemporaneous communications and proposals, whether electronic, oral, or written between the City and the Participant with respect to this Agreement.
 No prior written, prior or contemporaneous oral promises or representations shall be binding.
 This Agreement shall not be amended except by written instrument signed by both parties.

-15. AUTHORIZED SIGNATORY
+XV.
+AUTHORISED SIGNATORY